 When to Contact a Medical Professional

-- You have a history of Raynaud's phenomenon and the affected body part (arm, hand, leg, foot, or other part) becomes infected or develops a sore.
+- You have a history of Raynaud phenomenon and the affected body part (hand, foot, or other part) becomes infected or develops a sore.

 - Your fingers or toes turn black or the skin breaks.